nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Reasonably comfortable using CLI apps
 * Tired of looking at multiple rows and columns in Excel for long hours daily

-**Value proposition**: a one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students
+**Value proposition**: a one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students.

 ### User stories